 Who is Twitch’s Competitor?

 Facebook isn’t trying to sign any big players to exclusivity agreements.
 It seems as though they learned from Mixer’s mistake.
-This merger is brand new though, so it’s anyone’s guess as to whether Facebook will figure out how to draw some of Twitch’s audience.
+This merger is brand new, though, so it’s anyone’s guess whether Facebook will figure out how to draw some of Twitch’s audience.

 What Platform is Best for Streaming Games?

-I may be biased, but I still think is the best out of all of these alternatives.
-Twitch has been around for a long time, so it has a huge user base.
+I may be biased, but I still think Twitch is the best streaming platform available.
+Twitch has been around for a long time, so it has a vast user base.
 There are pros and cons to that – there are tons of users looking for new gamers to follow and support, but there is also an over-saturation of gamers, so it can be tough to get noticed.

 But Twitch is also incredibly stream-lined.
-It’s easy to get into their affiliate program, and easy to use extensions and third-party software to enhance your stream.
-Most of the streaming software that you will need to use integrates very easily with Twitch.
+It’s easy to get into their affiliate program and easy-to-use extensions and third-party software to enhance your stream.
+Most of the streaming software you need to use integrates very easily with Twitch.
 Even those who don’ know how to stream can quickly get set up on Twitch.

-Finally, because Twitch is owned by Amazon, it’s much easier to monetize your stream with affiliate marketing.
-That Amazon extension can easily add an Amazon panel or overlay which gives your viewers ways to support you.
+Finally, because Amazon owns Twitch, it’s much easier to monetize your stream with affiliate marketing.
+That Amazon extension can easily add an Amazon panel or overlay, which gives your viewers ways to support you.